hao-ai-lab/FastVideo/README.md

 Please refer to the [finetuning guide](docs/finetuning.md).

 ## Acknowledgement
-We learned and reused code from the following projects: [PCM](https://github.com/G-U-N/Phased-Consistency-Model), [diffusers](https://github.com/huggingface/diffusers), and [OpenSoraPlan](https://github.com/PKU-YuanGroup/Open-Sora-Plan).
-We would also like to thank MBZUAI and AnyScale for their support in this project.
+We learned and reused code from the following projects: [PCM](https://github.com/G-U-N/Phased-Consistency-Model), [diffusers](https://github.com/huggingface/diffusers) [OpenSoraPlan](https://github.com/PKU-YuanGroup/Open-Sora-Plan), and [xDiT](https://github.com/xdit-project/xDiT).

 We thank MBZUAI and Anyscale for their support throughout this project.